openplans/shareabouts/doc/CONFIG.md

 ### Place Types

 Shareabouts can handle multiple types of Place.
-To set up the types syou're interested in, edit config.yml and add an item to the place_types mapping, like so:
+To set up the types syou're interested in, edit config.yml and add items to the `place_types` section.
+Each Place value should match a location_type.

-    place_types:
-      Landmark:
-        default: blue
-        focused: red

-The name of this type is "Landmark", and we've identified by name two icon configurations to use when this place type is selected or not.
-These icons are configured in the separate place_type_icons section, like so:

-    place_type_icons:
-      blue:
-        iconUrl: /static/css/images/feature-point.png
-        iconSize:
-          width: 17
-          height: 18
-        iconAnchor:
-          x: 9
-          y: 9

-The properties of icons are as per the Leaflet docs, see http://leaflet.cloudmade.com/reference.html#icon But briefly:
+Look at the config.yml for examples of styling Places.
+The properties of icons are as per the Leaflet docs, see http://leaflet.cloudmade.com/reference.html#icon
+But briefly:

 The *iconUrl* is relative to the root of the website.
 Put the corresponding